Andy Hug: Kyokushin career (1977–1991)

 At the 11th British Open in London, England in 1986, he was eliminated at the semi-final round by Michael Thompson.
-They would then rematch at the same stage of the 4th European Kyokushin Championships in Katowice, Poland in May 1987 with the Englishman again coming out on top and forcing Hug to relinquish his title as European champion.
-Andy Hug returned to the World Open in November 1987 and made history by becoming the first gaijin to reach the final of the tournament, booking his place with a judges' decision win over Akira Masuda in the semis.
-There, he again faced Shokei Matsui and lost to his Japanese foe by decision once again.
+They rematched at the same stage of the 4th European Kyokushin Championships in Katowice, Poland in May 1987 with the Thompson again coming out on top and forcing Hug to relinquish his title as European champion.
+Hug returned to the World Open in November 1987 and made history by becoming the first gaijin to reach the final of the tournament, booking his place with a judges' decision win over Akira Masuda in the semis.
+There, he again faced Shokei Matsui and lost to him by decision once again.

 With his status as an elite Kyokushin fighter secured, Hug began to compete more sparingly over the next few years.
 He won the 1st Sursee Cup in 1988, defeating Kenji Midori in the final, and became a two-time European champion in 1989 when he beat Michael Thompson to win the 5th European Championships in Budapest.

-After an uneventful year in 1990, Andy Hug returned to the spotlight in '91 when he reached the final of the 6th European Championships in Budapest only to lose to Michael Thompson once more.
+After an uneventful year in 1990, Hug returned to the spotlight in '91 when he reached the final of the 6th European Championships in Budapest only to lose to Michael Thompson once more.
 The 5th World Championships also took place that year at the Budokan in Tokyo, Japan.
-In his third fight, Andy came up against Francisco Filho.
+In his third fight, Hug came up against Francisco Filho.
 At the end of the round, as the bell rang, Filho landed a mawashi geri on the side of Hug's head which left him unconscious on the floor.
 Despite protest from the Swiss camp, it was later confirmed that Filho's kick had indeed struck after the bell rang, but he had started his move before the time was up and Filho was declared the winner.